Spin-selective coherent light scattering from ion crystals

-The directions of the two exciting laser beams are in the x-z plane and impinge the crystal under +\SI{45}{^\circ} for the beam at \SI{729}{nm} and under \SI{-45}{^\circ} for the beam at \SI{854}{nm}, while emitted photons near \SI{393}{nm} are collected in opposite x-direction by the objective, see Fig.~\ref{fig:1}(i).
-The scattered light is focused by the objective at a distance of about \SI{127}{cm} on a slit of width \SI{1.4}{mm} (not shown in Fig. 1), whereas the LINCam detector (Photonscore Inc.) is positioned further downstream in the far field at \SI{170}{cm} distance.

-During loading, we use the S$_{1/2}$ to P$_{1/2}$ transition near \SI{397}{nm} for Doppler cooling, while a repumper near \SI{866}{nm} empties the metastable D$_{3/2}$ level, see Fig.~\ref{fig:1}(ii).
-A flip-mirror is placed in the setup to image the ion crystal on an EMCCD camera (both not shown in Fig.~\ref{fig:1}(i)) for probing the number of ions during loading as well as prior and posterior to any of the measurements.
-A magnetic field of \SI{0.996}{mT} is applied in x-direction to provide a quantization axis, and to separate the Zeeman levels of the S$_{1/2}$ state by \SI{27.92}{MHz}.
+During loading, we use the S$_{1/2} \rightarrow$ P$_{1/2}$ transition near \SI{397}{nm} for Doppler cooling, while a repumper near \SI{866}{nm} empties the metastable D$_{3/2}$ level, see Fig.~\ref{fig:1}(ii).
+A flip-mirror is placed in the setup to image the ion crystal on an EMCCD camera (both not shown in Fig.~\ref{fig:1}(i)), for probing the number of ions during loading prior and posterior to any of the measurements.
+A magnetic field of \SI{0.996}{mT} is applied in x-direction to provide a quantization axis and to separate the Zeeman levels of the S$_{1/2}$ state by \SI{27.92}{MHz}.

-To realize the light scattering experiments, the beam near \SI{397}{nm} is switched off, and the \SI{729}{nm} laser excites the narrow-band S$_{1/2}$, $m=-1/2$ ($\equiv \downarrow$) to D$_{5/2}$, $m=-5/2$ transition, while simultaneously driving the transition near \SI{854}{nm}, which quenches the long-lived D$_{5/2}$ via the P$_{3/2}$ state back to S$_{1/2}$, by the emission of a single photon at \SI{393}{nm}, as shown in Fig.~\ref{fig:1}(ii).
-If the detuning, the Rabi frequencies and the polarization are properly chosen, we implement an almost closed-cycle back into the S$_{1/2}$, $m=-1/2$ state.
-In this spin selective scattering regime, the strengths of both laser fields are $\Omega_{729}/(2\pi) = 0.302 \pm 0.006\,\mathrm{MHz}$ and $\Omega_{854}/(2\pi) = 2.48 \pm 0.15\,\mathrm{MHz}$, respectively.
-They have been determined independently, from recording Rabi oscillations in the first case and from observing the depletion dynamics of the D$_{5/2}$ level in the latter.
-Under these conditions, we experimentally find a rate for photons at \SI{393}{nm} of about 400~Hz per ion, free of background, with 20~Hz dark counts from the LINCam.
+To realize spin-selective light scattering, the beam near \SI{397}{nm} is switched off, while the lasers at \SI{729}{nm} and \SI{854}{nm} are switched on to excite the narrow-band S$_{1/2}$, $m=-1/2$ ($\equiv \downarrow$) to D$_{5/2}$, $m=-5/2$ transition while simultaneously driving the transition near \SI{854}{nm}, which quenches the long-lived D$_{5/2}$ level via the P$_{3/2}$ state back to S$_{1/2}$, by emission of a single photon at \SI{393}{nm}, see Fig.~\ref{fig:1}(ii).
+If the detuning, the Rabi frequencies and the polarization of the exciting laser beams are properly chosen, we implement an almost closed-cycle back into the S$_{1/2}$, $m=-1/2$ state.
+In this spin-selective scattering regime, the strengths of both laser fields are $\Omega_{729}/(2\pi) = 0.302 \pm 0.006\,\mathrm{MHz}$ and $\Omega_{854}/(2\pi) = 2.48 \pm 0.15\,\mathrm{MHz}$.
+They have been determined independently, by recording Rabi oscillations in the first case and observing the depletion dynamics of the D$_{5/2}$ level in the latter case.
+Under these conditions, we experimentally find a photon detection rate at \SI{393}{nm} of about 400~Hz per ion, free of background, with 20~Hz dark counts from the LINCam.